 ICAR’s Commerce, Crime, and Human Rights (CCHR) project will map the prosecution gaps that currently exist, drawing on the experience of lawyers and other practitioners who have encountered these obstacles and will develop recommendations for State practice in addressing these prosecution gaps for corporate crimes.
 The project will bring together senior jurists and criminal law experts who will: (i) identify prosecution gaps at the national level and (ii) develop a framework to govern State practice in addressing those gaps.
 In so doing, the project aims to establish a common baseline for how States should address corporate crimes.
 This work will also inform calls at the international level (e.g. UN declaration, legal instrument, other) for corporate accountability for human rights abuses.

-We have organized a Leadership Team comprised of members of ICAR, such as Amnesty International, as well as Mark B. Taylor as an External Advisor to drive the work of this Project.
+We have organized a Leadership Team that comprised of members of ICAR and Amnesty International to drive the work of this Project.

 For more information, please see the Project Concept Note.